This post contains the bachelorette party advice that will help you throw the Bach that girls will be talking about for years!

 When planning your epic bachelorette party, it’s important that you keep the lines of communication very clear.

-Instead of communicating with each individual separately all the time, see if you can create a group chat (I used Whatsapp) where information can be shared at once.
+Instead of communicating with each individual separately all the time, you can create a group chat (I used Whatsapp) where information can be shared all at once.

 A group chat is a game changer for many reasons: